-Lesbian, gay, bisexual, transgender or queer (LGBTQ) children desperately need love, support, and compassion.
-Being accepted and affirmed is crucial to improve self-esteem and reduce anxiety and depression.
+Lesbian, gay, bisexual, transgender, or queer (LGBTQ) children desperately need love, support, and compassion.
+Being accepted and affirmed is crucial to improve self-esteem and reducing anxiety and depression.

 According to The Trevor Project 2020 Mental Health Survey: